Over the last ten years the tackle bag (or some call a ‘fishing bag’) has exploded in popularity, replacing the old and awkward tackle box.

 Do the bags offer a waterproof pocket for a cellphone?

-After evaluating the bags, I would caution against using the word water “proof”.
-The pockets are more “water resistant”, and only some of the bags offer this feature.
+After the evaluation, I would caution against using the word water “proof”.
+The pockets are more “water resistant”, and only some of the ones offer this feature.
 Plano Drop Zone 3700XL Series Bag, Wild River Leathercraft Tackle Backpack, Plano KVD Signature 3700 Series Tackle Bag, and Pasifun Shoulder Sling Bag offer it.